Seteco/Somorrostro/Home.md

 For a few purposes yes, for others no.

 Our focus is **real-time data collection and visualization**.
-Our (let's say) "competitors" are the console tools, neither grafana nor collectd, statsd, nagios, zabbix, etc. All these are perfect tools for what they do (and they do a lot).
-But we think they provide "statistics about past performance" (of course with alarms, health monitoring, etc). netdata provides "real-time performance monitoring", much like the console tools do.
-Different things.
+Our (let's say) "competitors" are the console tools.
+If you are looking for a tools to get "statistics about past performance", netdata is the wrong tool.

 Of course, historical data is our next priority.

 ## Why there is no "central" netdata?

+There is.
+You can configure a netdata to act as a central netdata for your network, where all hosts stream metrics in real-time to it. netdata also supports headless collectors, headless proxies, store and forward proxies, in all possible combinations.

-We strongly believe monitoring should be scaled out, not up.
+However, we strongly believe monitoring should be scaled out, not up.
 A "central" monitoring server is just another problem and should be avoided.
-Of course it is needed for health monitoring, but for real-time performance monitoring it will just add delays and eventually destroy the whole idea.

 We all have a wonderful tool on our desktops, that connects us to the entire world: the **web browser**!
 This is the "central" netdata that connects all the netdata installations.
 We have done a lot of work towards this and we believe we are very close to show you what we mean.